GoDaddy Review: Cons (3) and Pros (4) for 2025

 In contrast, Hostinger’s base plan protects against DDoS attacks, while Bluehost offers a free CDN with its plans.

-In short, while GoDaddy plans might be cheaper on the surface, they can quickly become more expensive with all the additional charges.
+In short, while GoDaddy plans might be competitive on the surface, they can quickly become more expensive with all the additional charges.
 Calculate the full cost of the features you need before deciding on any hosting service.

 2. An Abundance of Upsells